-EAE will cater to students with strong aptitudes and interests in course-specific areas as well as those with exceptional talents in other areas such as leadership, sports and community service.
+The Early Admissions Exercise (EAE) caters to students with strong aptitude and interest in course-specific areas as well as those with exceptional talents in other areas such as leadership, sports and community service.

-Let your passion ensure you get the course that you want.
+Let your passion take you to the course that you want.

 Take the direct route to an excellent education now.